 As for Japanese people not being able to hold their liquor, thats only partially true.
 If you’ve checked out Hashi’s post about The Science Behind Drunken Salarymen, this may be familiar to you already.
 About 40-45% of Asians have trouble processing alcohol and develop what has become known as the “Asian Glow.”
 But for those who aren’t afflicted with this unfortunate mutation, Japanese people are certainly capable of holding their own in any sort of drinking match.

 2. All Japanese People Eat Sushi All Day Every Day

 Yes, sushi comes from Japan.
 Yes, sushi is awesome and no one would be unhappy eating it each and every single day.
-However, Japan has a lot of other foods that are equally as awesome like tempura, gyoza, okonomiyaki, yakisoba, and even bukkake.
+However, Japan has a lot of other foods that are equally as awesome like tempura, gyoza, okonomiyaki, and yakisoba.
 Some Japanese people don’t even like sushi (the poor souls).